konchunas/pyrs/README.md

+*This project is not maintained.
+Check out https://github.com/py2many/py2many*

 # Python to Rust transpiler

 This project started as Python to Rust syntax converter.
 It is not aimed at producing ready-to-compile code, but some basic stuff can be compiled easily (see Examples).